SIDS: Sleep positioning

 Sleeping on the back has been found to reduce the risk of SIDS.
 It is thus recommended by the American Academy of Pediatrics and promoted as a best practice by the US National Institute of Child Health and Human Development (NICHD) "Safe to Sleep" campaign.
 The incidence of SIDS has fallen in a number of countries in which this recommendation has been widely adopted.
 Sleeping on the back does not appear to increase the risk of choking, even in those with gastroesophageal reflux disease.
 While infants in this position may sleep more lightly, this is not harmful.
 Sharing the same room as the parents but in a different bed may decrease the SIDS risk by half.

+So-called sleep positioners (baby pillows) do not promise success and can even increase the risk of sudden infant death syndrome (SIDS).
+Sleep positioners are supposed to prevent infants from rolling onto their stomachs while sleeping and thus assuming a position that increases the risk of SIDS.
+However, the US regulatory authority has been notified of twelve deaths in which infants suffocated in sleep positioners (as of 2010).
+There is currently no scientific evidence that the use of respiratory monitors reduces the incidence of SIDS.

 Pacifiers

 The use of pacifiers appears to decrease the risk of SIDS, although the reason is unclear.
 The American Academy of Pediatrics considers pacifier use to prevent SIDS to be reasonable.
 Pacifiers do not appear to affect breastfeeding in the first four months, even though this is a common misconception.